ankiprawira/ankiprawira/README.md

 # Anki Prawira
-Hello! i'm Anki Prawira. currently a student pursuing a degree in Computer Science at Universitas Padjadjaran.
+Hello! i'm Anki Prawira. recent computer science graduate from Universitas Padjadjaran.
 I have a big interest in Software Testing and currently eager to learn more about Test Automation.

 ## ⚡ Tech Stack
 Here are a few things I've picked up along my learning journey.